jagrvargen/holbertonschool-machine_learning/supervised_learning/0x00-binary_classification/README.md

 ### 9-neural_network.py - Convert public instance attributes to private instance attributes and add corresponding getter methods.

 ### 10-neural_network.py - Adds a method for forward propagation.

+### 11-neural_network.py - Adds a method to calculate the cost of the model using logistic regression.